NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 1: Assessment.md

 ![light mode only](assets/LightModeAssessmentGraphic.png){: .light .w-75 .shadow .rounded-10 w='1212' h='668' }
 _The initial SNWG Project Assessment lifecycle.
 Dates are subject to change each cycle._

 ****This section needs careful review.
 What information can be public?
-This is a good place to integrate the document refered to in SEP meetings that broadly explains the OMB selection process****
+This is a good place to integrate the document referred to in SEP meetings that broadly explains the OMB selection process****

 ### Need Identification
 SNWG sends out a survey to U.S. federal agencies to identify their Earth observation needs.